FREE TO CODE

 An interactive, multifunctional PLATFORM for adult coding education

-The expected result is to promote digital learning and key competences and to increase literacy and numeracy of adult people with a disadvantaged background and especially prisoners about to leave the custody.
+The expected result: promote digital learning, increase literacy, numeracy, and key competences of adult people with a disadvantaged background namely prisoners about to leave the custody.

 Imagem